 Beacon House is situated on the Eastern Head in Knysna, where the Indian Ocean enters the Knysna lagoon through the sandstone headlands known as The Heads...

-Situated it the aptly named suburb of Rexford in Knysna, Rexford Manor is a sumptuously appointed guesthouse, with spectacular, high level views of the historical town of Knysna and the picturesque lagoon.
+Rexford Manor provides bed and breakfast accommodation in Knysna, Garden Route.
+Situated it the aptly named suburb of Rexford in Knysna, Rexford Manor is a sumptuously appointed guesthouse, with spectacular, high level views of the historical town of Knys

 We have 4 self-catering suites.
 All are open-plan with en-suite bathrooms, fully equipped kitchenettes,TV with M-Net and selected DStv channels.
 They are ideal for couples, however 2 suites are able to accommodate up to 4 people sharing...

-This superb holiday home on Thesen Islands is designed for relaxed, easy indoor/outdoor living with large veranda with uninterrupted view of Knysna lagoon and wetlands.
-The ground floors and all bedrooms have high rafted ceilings, an open plan Lou
+Oniro On Thesen offers self catering accommodation in Knysna, Garden Route.
+Located in Thesen Islands and designed for relaxed, easy indoor/outdoor living with large veranda with uninterrupted view of Knysna lagoon and wetlands.
+The ground floors and all

 The Heads, is the name given to both the cliffs on either side of the the Knysna River Estuary channel where it meets the sea and to the channel itself.
 The word Heads is a shortening of the word Headlands and it is this that describes these two great spits of land that embrace and enclose the body of water that everyone knows as the Knysna Lagoon (although it is, more correctly, an estuary - since the mouth is never closed).